Rabbi recounts fear and heroism during deadliest antisemitic attack in US history

 Prosecutors say Bowers expressed a hatred of Jews online and at the synagogue on the day of the attack.
 One of his attorneys acknowledged during opening statements Tuesday that Bowers carried out the attack but tried to cast doubt on whether the hate crimes charges were applicable.
 His defense team’s legal maneuverings have focused not so much on preventing his conviction as on preventing his execution.

-Perlman, the rabbi of New Light Congregation, recounted arriving at its basement sanctuary in the synagogue shortly before worship began on that Oct 27.
+Perlman, the rabbi of New Light Congregation, recounted arriving at the congregation’s basement sanctuary in the synagogue shortly before worship began on that Oct 27.
 Member Melvin Wax led in an opening prayer in which “we talk about how grateful we are to start a new day,” he recalled.

 Perlman then heard what he immediately recognized as gunfire coming from elsewhere in the building.
 “I said, ‘We’re in danger, follow me.’”
 He guided Wax and two other worshippers, Carol Black and Barry Werber, into a nearby storage room in the labyrinthine building.